tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Clockadoodle was an iOS Alarm Clock with a lot of advanced features, such as Youtube Video Alarms.
+Clockadoodle was an iOS alarm clock app featuring advanced options, such as YouTube video alarms.

-I developed most of the application, however I didn't end up completing it, as I was moved to a more important project.
+I developed most of the application, but it remained incomplete as I was reassigned to a higher-priority project.

 <!--
 - [App Store](https://itunes.apple.com/BR/app/id745537889)